CrunchyData/postgres-operator/docs/content/installation/other/google-cloud-marketplace.md

 ```

-## Step 4: Setup PostgreSQL Operator User
+## Step 4: Setup PGO User

-The PostgreSQL Operator implements its own role-based access control (RBAC) system for authenticating and authorization PostgreSQL Operator users access to its REST API.
+PGO implements its own role-based access control (RBAC) system for authenticating and authorization PostgreSQL Operator users access to its REST API.
 A default PostgreSQL Operator user (aka a "pgouser") is created as part of the marketplace installation (these credentials are set during the marketplace deployment workflow).

 Create the pgouser file in `${HOME?}/.pgo/<operatornamespace>/pgouser` and insert the user and password you created on deployment of the PostgreSQL Operator via GCP Marketplace.
 For example, if you set up a user with the username of `username` and a password of `hippo`: